 As for it being a political appointment, Prime Minister David Cameron said he hoped the role would attract people from all backgrounds, not just politicians.
 As a former senior police officer, I have worked at home and abroad in policing, crime reduction and counter terrorism for more than 30 years.
 That doesn’t make me resistant to change; quite the contrary because it gives me a unique understanding of how important an effective police service is to our security and sense of community and, more importantly, how to achieve a safer Gloucestershire.

-On this website you can read about me and my reasons for standing for election.
+On this website you can read about me and the reasons I stood for election.
 I have set out why I think the role is so important to the future of our police service, our communities and quality of life, along with my post-election plans.
 I promise to make the police more accessible, which will undoubtedly include stopping the closure of our most important local stations, to ensure older people do not feel they are left out of society and to help young people to become responsible adults.

-I thank everyone who supported me on 15 November.
-Now the work begins to deliver the safer, stronger Gloucestershire that you, your neighbours and our communities deserve.
+I thank everyone who supported me on 15 November 2013.
+Now the work has begun to deliver the safer, stronger Gloucestershire that you, your neighbours and our communities deserve.